dgroomes/jdk-playground/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

-* [ ] ABANDON (Java doesn't offer an API for reading heap dumps.
-You have to reach for third party tools.
-That's fine but that makes the cost too high for me right now.)
-Implement a `heap-dump/` subproject.
-Maybe use VisualVM or maybe just do something headless by reading a heap dump from within a Java program and just summarizing the top-level data like instance count.
-Mainly, I want to learn the components of a heap dump and not so much about actual performance analysis.
 * [ ] Manage multiple processes in `process/`
 * [ ] Find existing processes and terminate them in `process/`
-* [x] DONE Do something with foreign memory using the [Foreign Function & Memory API](https://openjdk.org/jeps/442).
-Can I write a segment of string data to memory and then read it back out?
-While this is a contrived example, I want to make sense of the API and just generally get better at understanding how software interacts with memory (in diverse ways).

 ## Finished Wish List Items